Convex-Dev/convex.cljc/README.md

     convex.cvm/as-clojure)
 ```

 Often, a CVM context needs some preparation such as adding utility functions.
-It is a good idea forking the context when used so that any work is done on cheap copies, leaving the original context intact in order to be reused at will.
+Then, prior to using it, a cheap copy can be obtained by forking it, leaving the original
+intact and reusable at will.

 ```clojure
 ;; Creating a new context, modifying it by adding a couple of functions in the environment